dbanty/graphql-check-typescript/README.md

 ## Introspection disabled

-Unless the `subgraph` input is set to `true`, this action will fail if the GraphQL server responds to an introspection query.
+Unless the `subgraph` input is set to `true` or `allow_introspection` is set to `true`, this action will fail if the GraphQL server responds to an introspection query.
 The query will be:

 ```graphql
 query {